Mr-Don-Leo/Mr-Don-Leo/README.md

 ###

-<p align="left">I started to learn basics of Python when I was in my last years of secondary school and beginning of high-school.
-At that point in time, it was on and off learning.
-And around 2022-2023 I began to take it more seriously, up until I joined 42 Abu Dhabi, when it became a much more serious way of learning.</p>
+<p align="left">I started to learn basics of Python when I was in my last years of secondary school and the beginning of high school.
+Then, it was on and off learning.
+And around 2022-2023, I began to take it more seriously, up until I joined 42 Abu Dhabi, when it became a much more serious way of learning.</p>

 ###